We are proud to be Ofsted Outstanding 2019

 Feedback from HMRC regarding our students

-We had 5 students attend work experience at HMRC this year and they really excelled.
+We had 5 students attend work experience at HMRC last year and they really excelled.
 Two students have been asked to go back as a representation to show how beneficial work experience can be.

 When I arrived at Stone Soup Academy, I felt as if the education system had given up on me.
 Traditional schooling had failed me as a student, failing to support me in the ways I needed in a time of need.
 I was labelled as ‘difficult to work with’.
 I was excluded from multiple schools, this led to a lot of anxiety and a complete lack of ambition and self-confidence, especially academically.
 I had completely given up on myself and felt like others had too.

 I did not recognise it at the time, but Stone Soup was my last chance for an education and though it was a long and challenging journey, Stone Soup supported me and encouraged me to explore interests and talents, things that had been forgotten due to my difficult time in mainstream school.
 I was given independent support that was tailored to my needs, such as one to one mentoring instead of a regular form tutor.
 I was often given opportunities to reflect on my own behaviour in an understanding environment, enabling me to progress as an individual and to gain a focus on positive behaviours instead of challenging ones.